Fertility Acupuncture Melbourne

 Only once we know what could be causing your infertility, do we then give you an action plan you can put into place straight away.

-This will help you feel more in control of your fertility health.
+This may help you feel more in control of your fertility health.

-Our Chinese medicine doctors have great respect for your primary and ancillary health care providers.
+Our Chinese medicine practitioners have great respect for your primary and ancillary healthcare providers.

-We love to collaborate with your IVF specialist, fertility specialist, GP, gynecologist or physiotherapist.
-And we work together with your health care providers to ensure we provide you with the best treatment possible.
+We believe in providing integrative medicine by collaborating with your IVF clinician, fertility consultant, GP, gynecologist or physiotherapist.
+We work together with your healthcare providers to ensure we provide you with the best treatment possible.

 As an acupuncturist for fertility health, we certainly do not take an either/or approach to medicine types.